smart-on-fhir/fhir-server-dashboard/README.md

 ```js
 TAGS: [],
 ```
+***

-The default file that contains the aggregated server data is `client/data.json`, but one can save the aggregated data to a different file in the `client` directory.
+The default file that contains the aggregated server data is `client/data.json`, but you can save the aggregated data to a different file in the `client` directory.
 In the command line, you can specify the name of a different output file:
 ```sh
 node server --output-file otherDataFile.json
 ```
-To access this other data file when opening the dashboard, specify the name of the other data file in the `file` parameter in the URL of your dashboard:
+To access this other data file when opening the dashboard, specify the name of the other data file in the `file` parameter of the URL of your dashboard:
 ```
 fhir-server-dashboard.com?file=otherDataFile.json
 ```
-Using this feature, one can use this project to display multiple FHIR servers from the same base URL.
+Using this feature, you can use this project to display multiple FHIR servers from the same base URL.
 To see an example of this, check out these two links:

 https://asherdale.github.io/fhir-server-dashboard/